wu-lee/rushkoff-archive/src/_articles/piloted-to-the-promised-land.md

 published: false

 ---
-never thought I was the type of per-

-i son who would join a cult, but I did.

-It's not a cult of personality, but one

-of technology.
-It's the cult of the

-Palm Pilot-a simple hand-held com-

-puter and operating system that accounts

-for over 60 percent of the global "personal

-digital assistant"-or PDA-market.
+I never thought I was the type of person who would join a cult, but I did.
+It's not a cult of personality, but one of technology.
+It's the cult of the Palm Pilot--a simple hand-held computer and operating system that accounts for over 60 percent of the global "personal digital assistant"--or PDA--market.

-Most religious cults attract the dis-

-gruntled, disillusioned members of more

-organized religions.
-Alienated by the insti-

-tutionalization of spirituality, they flock to

-smaller groups where their relationship to

-God seems more direct and the nature of

-the universe demystified.
+Most religious cults attract the disgruntled, disillusioned members of more organized religions.
+Alienated by the institutionalization of spirituality, they flock to smaller groups where their relationship to God seems more direct and the nature of the universe demystified.

-Likewise, the members of my cult had

-become disenchanted with the increasing-

-ly inscrutable world of the PC.
-Many of us

-have already sold our souls to the devil,

-surrendering our Macintoshes for the

-seemingly global compatibility of

-Windows.
-Quickly caught up in an endless

-cycle of upgrades, we became slaves to

-our machines.
-Colossal programs ate . our

-RAM and our paychecks.
-They seemed .

-"easier" to use, but distanced us from the

-workings of our machines.
-And the more

-opaque they got, the less we understood

-about what we were doing.
+Likewise, the members of my cult had become disenchanted with the increasingly inscrutable world of the PC.
+Many of us have already sold our souls to the devil, surrendering our Macintoshes for the seemingly global compatibility of Windows.
+Quickly caught up in an endless cycle of upgrades, we became slaves to our machines.
+Colossal programs ate our RAM and our paychecks.
+They seemed "easier" to use, but distanced us from the workings of our machines.
+And the more opaque they got, the less we understood about what we were doing.
 We were lost.

+xxx

 The tiny Palm Pilot, reminiscent of the